cerner/terra-core/packages/terra-avatar/docs/multi-user.md

 # MultiUser

-The multi-user variant displays a multi-user icon within a circular frame.
+The multi-user variant represents multiple users - displays a multi-user icon in a circular frame.

 ## Getting Started